Preparing for your exchange

 You should pay for things in the UK in UK currency (pounds sterling) whenever possible as you will need to make up for any shortfall arising from currency fluctuations or bank transfer charges.
 Allow for any increases in exchange rates which may affect your living costs.

 Check with your own bank about requirements for transferring funds well before you are due to travel.
-If you need written evidence from the University concerning your admission, registration or your estimated expenses, you should obtain this from the International Relations Office.
+If you need written evidence from the University concerning your admission, registration or your estimated expenses, you should obtain this from the International Engagement Office.

 Fluctuating exchange rates can make a big difference so try to change your money at the right time but make sure this does not cause you to miss important payment deadlines.
 If you open a bank account in the UK, your sponsor or family will be able to transfer funds into your account directly.
 There may be charges for this and for currency conversion.

 You should bring a small amount of UK sterling with you for expenses at the airport, travel to the campus and initial living costs, but you should not need more than GB£200.
 It is also a good idea to obtain a credit card from home as a contingency and for getting cash from ATM machines, although there is likely to be a handling fee for each transaction, or you can bring sterling travellers’ cheques to pay for accommodation.
-Any money that you need to use urgently to pay accommodation fees should be in a bank draft made out to the ‘University of Surrey’, not yourself.
-Do not carry funds in a bank draft made out in your own name as you will need to open a bank account and allow up to four weeks for the money to clear.

 You will need to budget carefully to cover all your living costs, which include accommodation, clothes, transport, books, food and entertainment, plus your flight to the UK.
-Although the UK Visas and Immigration has specific financial requirements for a visa application, it is very difficult to estimate how much money you will spend in a semester or year as it depends on an individual’s lifestyle and circumstances.
+Although UK Visas and Immigration has specific financial requirements for a visa application, it is very difficult to estimate how much money you will spend in a semester or year as it depends on an individual’s lifestyle and circumstances.
 The University of Surrey estimates that you will need at least GB£250 per week to cover your general living expenses, including rent.
 This amounts to approximately GB£13,000 for one full calendar year.

 Remember, you will need to spend more money at the beginning of the programme as you will need to buy one-off items such as bedding, kitchen equipment and books.
 You may also have to spend more if you are studying on certain programmes where you may need to buy special equipment.
 Small charges may be made by some departments for supplementary materials or services.